kickz1997/discord.js-Moderation-Bot/README.md

 # discord.js-Moderation-Bot

-This is an Open Source Discord Bot for learning how to code your own discord bot is discord.js.
+This is an open-source Discord Bot that you can use to learn how to code your own discord bot, using the library `discord.js`.
 <li>First go to https://glitch.com/</li>
 <li>Then, Delete everything excpet server.js and package.json!</li>
 <li>Then, click new file and type config.json</li>
-<li>Then, follow the code!</li>
+<li>Finally, follow the code!</li>

 #### Here is all the commands that are offered in this:
 <li>botinfo</li>